dbrugne/donut/README.md

 **Tasks**

 - Bouncer
-- [ ] Add bouncer when i'm clicking on a chat link and not authenticated:
+- [x] Add bouncer when i'm clicking on a chat link and not authenticated:
-- [ ] Should be redirected to profile /!#room/AutismeLPPAD => /room/AutismeLPPAD
+- [ ] Should be redirected to profile /!#room/AutismeLPPAD => /room/AutismeLPPAD => not possible due to hash non visibility
-- [ ] On profile page if I click on join should pesist request URL and redirect me after login
+- [x] On profile page if I click on join should pesist request URL and redirect me after login
-- [ ] Signup success redirect to chat interface (or persisted URL)
+- [x] Signup success redirect to chat interface (or persisted URL)

 - History
 - [ ] User disconnected still appear in room
 - [ ] View room history even events where i was offline
 - [ ] Bug: some user left in room users list => just send a user:offline notification to everyone in user room (get room list from Mongo)

+- Share
+- [ ] Add in room action block : view profile, share : on facebook or permanent URL (- [ ] Add a feature to post on Facebook to invite users)

 - [ ] Add notification to owner/op when a user enter in room
-- [ ] Add a feature to post on Facebook to invite users
 - [ ] Add email to notify of user connection
 - [ ] Restore user count on room cards on homepage and profile drawer
 - [ ] Sort room card by user count on homepage